-- Student will complete a 3 hour agency orientation at the host internship site. - Student will complete a minimum requirement of 255 hours of practical experience in all of the 12 Core Function (46 Global Criteria) performed at an agency approved by the aforementioned instructor. - Each of the 12 Core Functions requires a minimum of 21 experience hours in each function.
+- Student will complete a 3-hour agency orientation at the host internship site. - Student will complete a minimum requirement of 255 hours of practical experience (21 in each of the 12 Core Function 46 Global Criteria) performed at an agency by a qualified supervisor. - Each of the 12 Core Functions requires a minimum of 21 experience hours in each function.